 Operator means any person who individually, or jointly or severally with others, owns, or controls an establishment, but is not a body art practitioner.

-Permit means Board approval in writing to either (1) operate a body art establish-ment or (2) operate as a body art practitioner within a body art establishment.
-Board approval shall be granted solely for the practice of body art pursuant to these model regulations.
+Permit means Board approval in writing to either (1) operate a body art establishment or (2) operate as a body art practitioner within a body art establishment.
+Board approval shall be granted solely for the practice of body art pursuant to these regulations.
 Said permit is exclusive of the establishment’s compliance with other licensing or permitting requirements that may exist within the Board’s jurisdiction.

 Person means an individual, any form of business or social organization or any other non-governmental legal entity, including but not limited to corporations, partnerships, limited-liability companies, associations, trusts or unincorporated organizations.